stjude-rust-labs/rfcs/text/0002-call-caching.md

 1. A byte with a value of `11` to indicate a `Struct` variant.
 2. The [sequence](#hashing-sequences) of ([field name](#hashing-internal-strings), [value](#hashing-wdl-values))
-   pairs, ordered lexicographically by field name.
+   pairs, in field declaration order.

 #### Hashing a `hints` value (WDL 1.2+)